 Most spiders are, in fact, beneficial.
 They feed on a variety of nuisance insects, including mosquitos, moths and flies.
 They build intricate webs in places like windows, ceilings and corners.
 Since the webs are visible, many homeowners remove them.

-In Washington, we have a variety of species.
+We have a variety of spiders in Washington.
 Three in particular can cause painful bites and may require medical attention.

 - Hobo Spiders:These are brown spiders that are approximately half an inch long.
 They have two dark parallel stripes on their backs.
 Hobo spider bites can become serious if they become infected.